marisacasillas/chatterlab/mpal/preworkshop/preMPaL-workshop.md

 **Abstract:** Daylong recordings from wearables could provide a unique view on the user’s spontaneous speech use.
 The long time scale facilitates habituation, leading to more ecological measures, and the collection of massive data for studying intra- and inter-individual differences.
 Daylong recordings promise to help answer questions like: What kinds of spoken interactions impact early language acquisition?
 Is this child developing normally?
 Is this intervention increasing social language use?
 I draw from interdisciplinary collaborations across anthropology, psychology, linguistics, and speech technology to discuss the unique technical opportunities and challenges that such recordings offer in the study of varied cultures and languages.

-### Integrating qualitative and quantitative methods in research on early language development in diverse populations and cultures
+### Integrating qualitative and quantitative methods in research on early language development in diverse populations and cultures (link to be added)

 Anne Fernald (Stanford University), Yatma Diop (Michigan State University), Ann Weber (University of Nevada, Reno), Virginia A. Marchman (Stanford University), Janet Y. Bang (San Jose State University)